KanishAnand/BowlingGame/README.md

 36. Removed cyclic dependency in interface made (write its advantages).
 37. In order to improve performance I replaced string concatenation using '+' in loops by function append.
 For that I replaced string by String builder.
 This has better performance because with + it always copies full string.
+38. Reports any attempt to instantiate a new Long, Integer, Short or Byte object from a primitive long, integer, short or byte argument.
+It may be more efficient to use the static method valueOf() here (introduced in Java 5), which will cache objects for values between -128 and 127 inclusive.
+Replaced `(new Integer(((int[]) le.getScore()` with `(Integer.valueOf(((int[]) le.getScore()
+39. The variable was initialized a value but there was no need as it was assigned afterwards.
+`